univention/scim-services/docs/architecture/milestone1.md

   - No custom resources (only `User` and `Group`).
     - `GET`, `POST`, `PUT`, and `PATCH` methods are supported for the `User` and `Group` endpoints.
     - `GET` supports only direct access to a single object and listing all objects.
-      - Filtering, pagination, and sorting are not supported.
+      - Filtering, pagination, and sorting are not supported, except for the `eq` filter operator.
   - All requests using other resources, schemas, or attributes are rejected.
   - To prevent DOS situations at the UDM REST API and LDAP services, the LDAP database must not contain more than 10,000 users.
 - Performance tests show worse read and write performance of SCIM server than the UDM REST API.
   - The additional requests necessary for resolving UUIDs to DNs have a massive impact on the read and write performance.
     This effect is especially problematic for groups with many members and users with many groups.
-  - The use of a local, short-lived cache for DN <-> UUID mapping is advised.
+  - The use of a local, short-lived cache for DN <-> UUID (displayName, DN, etc.) mapping is advised.
     - Beware: DNs are mutable.
       Thus, there is a trade-off to be made between more cache-hits with a larger TTL and a higher likelihood of data corruption because of changed DNs.
-      The Provisioning system can be used to listen for rename / move events and invalidate cache entries.
+    - The Provisioning system can be used to listen for rename / move events and invalidate cache entries.
       But the effort is probably not worth the gain, because this MS is not final.
   - There is no delay between SCIM and UDM databases, as all requests are done synchronously.